Complete law review — foundations, offences, powers, procedure, and exam prep.

 • 03

-Jurisdiction Defines the geographic or legal boundaries of a police service's responsibility.
+Jurisdiction The geographic or legal boundary of a police service's authority.

 • 04